abelcarreras/PyQchem/docs/tutorial.rst

 Practical exercises
 """""""""""""""""""

-a) Use PyQchem to optimize the SO2 molecule using HF and minimum basis set (STO-3G).
+a) Use PyQchem to optimize the water molecule (H2O) using HF and minimum basis set (STO-3G).
 From the optimized structure perform 3 additional optimizations using larger 3 different basis sets: SV, DZ & TZ.
 Get the scf_energies from each optimization and store the optimized structures in XYZ files.

-b) (ADVANCED) Perform a frequencies calculation of the SO2 molecule using PyQchem (with HF/STO-3G) and create a movie in a XYZ file that shows the vibration of each normal mode.
+b) (ADVANCED) Perform a frequencies calculation of the methane molecule (CH4) using PyQchem (with HF/STO-3G) and create a movie in a XYZ file that shows the vibration of each normal mode.
 Print the results of the **basic_frequencies** parser and investigate its contents to find the necessary information (*displacements*).
 (https://github.com/abelcarreras/PyQchem/blob/master/pyqchem/parsers/parser_frequencies.py)